Borys Tashchy

-Borys Borysovych Tashchy (Бори́с Бори́сович Тащи́; born 26 July 1993) is a Ukrainian professional footballer who plays as a forward or attacking midfielder for German club Erzgebirge Aue.
+Borys Borysovych Tashchy (Бори́с Бори́сович Тащи́; born 26 July 1993) is a Ukrainian professional footballer who plays as a forward or attacking midfielder.

 Club career

 Tashchy was born in Odesa.
 He was sold by his original club Chornomorets Odesa to the Latvian side JFK Olimps on 22 August 2011, and the very next day Olimps re-sold him to Dynamo Moscow.
 Dynamo's general director Roman Dyakov could not explain why they did not directly buy him from Chornomorets, citing confidentiality, and Serhiy Kernitsky, Chornomorets' vice-president was perplexed at this scheme as the transfer price given by Chornomorets would be the same for Dynamo as it was for Olimps.

 VfB Stuttgart

 On 9 October 2014, Tashchy moved to VfB Stuttgart II.
 He made his debut for VfB Stuttgart in the Bundesliga on 29 November 2015 against Borussia Dortmund.
 Stuttgart relegated from Bundesliga at the end of 2015–16 season, but Tashchy remain with the team for the next season.
 He scored his first official goal for the team on 22 August 2016 in a match against FC 08 Homburg for the DFB-Pokal.